24 Bird-Related Novels & Memoirs

 Book Summary

-When Violet, Harriet, and Frank run into each other at the bookstore, they begin to learn about seizing second chances and the power of books to change our lives.
+When Violet, Harriet, and Frank run into each other at the bookstore, they begin to learn about seizing second chances and the power of books to change lives.

-While the synopsis doesn’t mention birds, African parrots play an essential role in Violet’s return to life after incarceration.
+While the synopsis doesn’t mention birds, African grey parrots play an essential role in Violet’s return to life after incarceration.
 While she learns about the magnificent birds and their intelligence, readers learn alongside her in this surprising aspect of the book.
 The parrot research in the book is based on the real research of Dr. Irene Pepperberg.

 How the Penguins Saved Veronica